mukundraj/macosko-compute/docs/custom.md

     printed at the end of output.
 Use a browser to navigate to
     ```host_ip:port_number``` and a jupyter lab login page will appear.
 At jupyter
     login page, use password to be _your_ username.
-    Also, following additional arguments can be specified for the custom2 command:
+    Also, following additional arguments can be specified for the custome command:

     `-m|--memory` : This argument has default value 160g.
 Adjust based on maximum memory to reserve for container.